arcdocs/arcdocs.github.io/book/software/applications/stata.md

 ### ARC 4

-Stata 15 and Stata 16 are currently available on ARC4 for all users via our site wide license that supports jobs running on up to 2 cores.
+A number of different versions of Stata are currently available on ARC4 for all users via our site wide license that supports jobs running on up to 2 cores.

 Stata should be primarily run through batch queuing system, however short interactive runs can done on the login nodes.
 You can run Stata interactively though the batch queue system.

 ## Setting the module environment

 Before you can run the software you will need to load the Stata module.
-To load the module from the command line, do:
+To load the latest version of the module from the command line, do:

     module add stata